litestar-org/litestar/docs/usage/routing/overview.rst

    Litestar(route_handlers=[internal_router, partner_router, consumer_router])

-When the handler function is registered, it's actually copied.
+When the handler function is registered, it is actually copied.
 Thus, each router has its own unique instance of the route handler.
 Path behaviour is identical to that of controllers above, namely, the route handler function will be accessible in the following paths: ``/internal/handler`` , ``/partner/handler``, and ``/consumer/handler``.